WGCEO/Portfolio/README.md

 </br></br></br></br>
 ## 5. Placeholder

-:feet: Placeholder is a technology for user to create customized templates.
+:feet: Placeholder is a technology for users to create customized templates.
+Users can not only create brand new templates, but also modify existing templates.<br/><br/>
-User can create templates that are not exist on built in template, and even user can modify template in exist template categories.<br/><br/>
 ![](placeholderIntro.png)

 ### Why
 - Users look for new templates, not what is given.
-- Users want customized templates in template categories.
+- Users want customized templates that are already provided.

 ### How
 - provide the methods to create and modify templates.

 ### What
-- To create a template, define a regex for each type's placeholder.
+- A regex for each type's placeholder is defined to create a template.
-- When User type the specific keys for placeholders, it creates/deletes.
+- When users type specific key, textView delegate detects such behavior and converts to placeholder.

 ### Getting Started